datadryad/dryad-app/documentation/external_services/amazon_aws_notes.md

 - This automatically has correct API info filled into the database and callback URLs are directed to our standard development server which will then make updates to the same database that your environment uses.

-## I want to test the lambda the harder way with a web accessible server
+## Lambda from a new web-accessible server
 - Set up a server that is publicly accessible on the internet.
 - Go to *app/config/environments* and add a new file for your new environment
   - Change the settings for `config.action_mailer.default_url_options` and